hypriot/blog/content/post/releasing-HypriotOS-1-0.md

 As with security, running Docker with high performance comes out-of-the-box with HypriotOS.
 This includes faster booting times (15-17 sec.), an optimized file system to support more Inodes, minimal memory footprint and disk usage, and the reliable overlay storage driver for Docker by default.

 **Now 50% smaller in size, even smaller than Raspbian Lite** </br>
-Even though HypriotOS 1.0.0 is fully packed with the complete and latest Docker tool set, it now comes at a size smaller than the tiniest version of Raspbian Lite.
+Even though HypriotOS 1.0.0 is fully packed with the complete and latest Docker tool set, it now comes at a size smaller than the tiniest version of Raspbian ("Raspbian Lite").
 We achieved this mainly by reducing the cache's footprint and leaving out some unused packages, thus you won't miss any features you are used to.
 You just need to download only 232 MB instead of 504 MB as before.
 With this improvements the minimum disk usage is reduced down to 600 MB.

 Please see all details in the [release notes](https://github.com/hypriot/image-builder-rpi/releases/tag/v1.0.0) for HypriotOS 1.0.0.